javasteve99/static-site-starter/README.md

 Static Site Starter
 ===================

 A skeleton for quickly starting a new static site.
-It's built on Jekyll and includes parts of HTML5 Boilerplate, plus Sass and Bourbon to facilitate easy and rapid development.
+It's built on HTML5 Boilerplate, and includes Sass and Bourbon to facilitate rapid writing of CSS and CSS3.

 _If you're thinking "Hey, there used to be a lot more stuff in this" then you're probably looking for the [Static Prototyping Framework] (https://github.com/javasteve99/static-prototyping-framework) instead.
 This grew beyond it's original purpose pretty quickly, so I split the project._